How to Amend an Operating AgreementFree template, scenario library, and step-by-step process

 |---|---|---|

-| Unanimous | 100% of members must agree | Fundamental changes (ownership, dissolution, amendment itself) |
+| Unanimous | 100% of members must agree | Fundamental changes (ownership, dissolution, the amendment process itself) |

 | Supermajority (75%) | Members holding 75%+ of interests must agree | Significant but not fundamental changes (management structure, profit splits) |